-A step-by-step process to buy your ideal home
+A step-by-step process to buying your ideal home.

 A proven step-by-step process to identify and buy your ideal home

-- Together we will create a broad search in the MLS for ALL the homes that meet your absolute minimum criteria.
+- Narrow down the Homes.
+Together we will create a broad search in the MLS for ALL the homes that meet your absolute minimum criteria.
 We use the absolute minimum criteria because you want to make sure that no homes slip through the cracks.

 - Weed out the homes from our MLS search that you do not like.
 Our software shows you everything available in the MLS and allows you to favorite, put notes or discard a property.
 For now, your only job is to weed out the homes that do not match the criteria.

-- Share your findings with us so we can adjust the search.
+- Adjust the search.
 The process above will expose some additional features you may want to add or remove from the home search.

 - Now start favoriting the homes that best match what you want.
 Explain what about that home made it a favorite in the notes.